Mani Rimdu Trek - Special Festival Trekking

-Mani Rimdu is one of the most important and biggest festivals of Buddhist in Everest region.
-The 3 days long public open festival of Mani Rimdu festival performs at famed Tengboche monastery at 3800 meters.
-Buddhist monk exhibits the mask dances that depict the victory of Buddhism over the earlier Bon region.
-Before the Mask dance performed by monk they go though the preparation of festival likes the Sand Mandala, the Empowerment, the Fire Puja.
-Hundreds of local Sherpa of this region attend the special performance with due respect.
-The dances depict conquering and converting demons by Guru Rinpoche and the introduction of Buddhism into Tibet.
-Thus we customise this Mani Rimdu festival trek coincide the trek and festival date together in the month of Nov every year.
+This Mani Rindu festival trek offers a great chance to witness the mind-blogging Buddhist festival while trekking into the parade of Himalayan giants.
+Mani Rimdu is one of the most important festivals of Buddhists in the Everest region.
+The three days-long public open festivals of Mani Rimdul perform at the famed Tengboche monastery at an elevation of 3800 meters.
+Buddhist monk exhibits mask dances depicting Buddhism's victory over the earlier Bon region.
+Before monks performed the Mask dance, they went through the preparation of festivals like the Sand Mandala, the Empowerment, and the Fire Puja.
+Therefore, hundreds of local Sherpa of this region attend the exceptional performance with due respect.
+The dances depict the conquering and converting of demons by Guru Rinpoche and the introduction of Buddhism into Tibet.
+Thus we customize this Mani Rimdu trek that coincides with the trek and festival date together in November each year.

-Mani Rimdu festival, unchanged for centuries is the annual full moon festival at the Tengboche monastery.
-The monks all dress up in mask to represent the old ghosts.
-The festival start with an elaborate depiction of the Mandala diagram made with color sand.
+Mani Rimdu festival, unchanged for centuries, is the annual full moon festival at the Tengboche monastery.
+The monks all dress up in masks to represent the old ghosts.
+The festival starts with an elaborate depiction of the Mandala diagram made with the color sand.
 That is being collected from the holy hills.
-Normally the Mandala takes four days to draw and it get covered.
-This mandala is central of the religion festival that lasts for the next 10 days.
+Usually, the Mandala takes four days to draw, and it gets covered.
+This Mandala is central to the religious festival that lasts for ten days.
 The program includes 16 dances with interludes of comical effect.

-Apart from the fresh air and green serenity of Tenboche monastery and delightful Mani Rimdu festival, you will witness the stunning view of world's highest peaks mt.
-Everest, Amadablam, Nuptse, Lhotse, Thamaserku, Kantaga etc. The tall rhododendron forest is the home of Impeyan Pheasant, the national bird of Nepal, while the huge vultures dominates the skies above.
-Yellow-billed chough and black ravens play on the wind.
-One can also see the Himalayan thar, goral and musk deer grazing on the steps terraces.
-Rocks are carved into with prayer and a bright flag hung in high passes that carries the message of peace and compassion around the valleys.
+Apart from the fresh air and green serenity of Tengboche monastery and the delightful Mani Rimdu festival, you will witness the stunning view of the world's highest peak, mt.
+Everest, Amadablam, Nuptse, Lhotse, Thamserku, Kantaga, etc. The tall rhododendron forest is the home of the Impeyan Pheasant, the national bird of Nepal, while the vast vultures dominate the skies above.
+Yellow-billed Chough and black ravens play on the wind.
+One can also see the Himalayan Thar, Goral, and musk deer grazing on the steps terraces.
+Rocks are carved into with prayer, and a bright flag is hung in high passes that carry the message of peace and compassion around the valleys.

-Lama Gulu built the present Thyangboche in 1916 and this monastery has strong ties with Rongbuk monastery in Tibet.
-Earlier this monastery was severely damaged by an earthquake in 1934.
-It was totally burnt to the ground on 19 Jan 1989.
-Thus Tenboche Mani Rimdu festival trek very special opportunity to trek the Sherpa heartland enjoying the spellbound Buddhist annual festival.
+Lama Gulu built the present Thyangboche in 1916, and this monastery has strong ties with the Rongbuk monastery in Tibet.
+Earlier, this monastery was severely damaged by an earthquake in 1934.
+As a result, it was burnt to the ground on 19 Jan 1989.
+Thus Tengboche Mani Rimdu festival treks an exceptional opportunity to walk the Sherpa heartland and enjoy the spellbound Buddhist annual festival.